Pediatric Therapist: Job Description & Career Info

 Economic and Employment Outlook

-The employment outlook for the broader fields of occupational and physical therapy are excellent, with employment growing 29% and 36%, respectively, from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The median earnings in May 2012 for occupational therapists were $75,400, and the median earnings for physical therapists were $79,860.
+The employment outlook for the broader fields of occupational and physical therapy are excellent, with employment growing by 27% for occupational therapists and by 34% for those specializing in physical therapy from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The median earnings in May 2015 for occupational therapists were $80,150, and the median earnings for physical therapists were $84,020.

 Physical Therapist (PT) Assistant

 For those desiring a career in physical therapy who aren't interested in pursuing an advanced degree, becoming a physical therapist assistant might be a better fit.
-Physical therapist assistants discuss treatment options with a physical therapist and then proceed to help patients with the plan that may include massage therapy, exercise protocols and stretching.
+Physical therapist assistants discuss treatment options with a physical therapist and then proceed to help patients with the plan that may include massage therapy, exercise protocols, and stretching.
 They also report progress and observations back to the PT and show patients how to use walkers and other mobility aids.
-To work as a PT assistant, an associate degree in the field is required, in addition to qualifying for a state license, except in Hawaii.
-Job opportunities for these assistants are predicted to increase by 41% from 2012-2022.
-In May of 2012, the BLS reported that the median yearly salary of physical therapist assistants was $52,160.
+To work as a PT assistant, an associate degree in the field is required, in addition to qualifying for a state license.
+Job opportunities for these assistants are predicted to increase by 41% from 2014-2024.
+In May of 2015, the BLS reported that the median yearly salary of physical therapist assistants was $55,170.

 If providing medical care to children and individuals of all ages sounds like an interesting job, consider becoming a registered nurse.
-Nurses refer to instructions from doctors, dispense medications, assist with tests, explain procedures and diagnosis info to patients, observe data on medical monitors and other equipment, update medical records and comfort patients when necessary.
-Entering this profession requires one to obtain a nursing diploma, certificate or associate degree, and all programs include clinical instruction.
+Nurses refer to instructions from doctors, dispense medications, assist with tests, explain procedures and diagnosis info to patients, observe data on medical monitors and other equipment, update medical records, and comfort patients when necessary.
+Entering this profession requires one to obtain a nursing diploma, certificate, or associate's degree, and all programs include clinical instruction.
 Every state requires licensure of all registered nurses, which involves passing the corresponding National Council Licensure Examination.
-According to BLS projections, 19% growth is expected between 2012 and 2022, resulting in the creation of almost 527,000 new registered nurse positions.
-These nurses should expect to earn a median wage of $65,470, based on BLS numbers from 2012.
+According to BLS projections, 16% growth is expected between 2014 and 2024.
+These nurses should expect to earn a median wage of $67,490, based on BLS numbers from 2015.